RillingDev/ok/README.md

 the name defined in `data-ok` is the key of the methods object defined in the js. if `nameCaps(val)` evaluates to false, the text-input will be marked as invalid, otherwise it will be un-marked

+### Validation

+Once the user inputs on a field bound by Ok.js, the validator function will be run.
+If it evaluates to true, the field is valid.
+If it evaluates falsy, the field will be marked as invalid with the class "invalid" and the JS validity will be updated (which will show a popup containing the validator message).

 ## Compability